mjordan/islandora_rest_extras/README.md

 }
 ```

 The `/describe` endpoint takes no parameters, and only returns a JSON response.
+If you want to modify the output of `/describe`, this module provides a hook to do so.
+See islandora_rest_extras.api.php for more information.

 ## Requirements